 Self-care is doing an activity you enjoy, such as walking, reading, or talking with someone about the issues you are facing.
 It’s taking care of your own needs and desires.

 Self-care is often overlooked in our hectic day-to-day lives.
 It’s difficult to be an effective parent when you are stressed out and exhausted all the time.
-By practicing self-care, you will have the energy to tackle your child’s behavior and feel empowered to consistently apply new parenting tools.
+By practicing self-care, you will have the energy to tackle your child’s behavior and feel empowered to apply new parenting tools consistently.
 Having a self-care plan can be useful in times of stress.

 Inappropriate behaviors are learned and developed over time.
 And so are appropriate ones.
 Learning new and appropriate ways to solve problems takes time.

 It is important to remember that creating change first starts with the parent.
-It starts with what you are going to do the next time your child misbehaves.
-And the more consistent and repetitive you are in addressing your child’s behavior and choices, the more likely you are to create effective change for the long term.
+It begins with what you are going to do the next time your child misbehaves.
+And the more consistent and repetitive you are in addressing your child’s behavior and choices, the more likely you will create effective change for the long term.

 Denise Rowden is a parent of two adult children and has been a parenting coach since 2010.
 She has worked in Special Education, Alternative Education and adolescent group homes.
 She has a BS in Psychology from the University of Southern Maine and is currently working on her Life Coach certification from the International Coach Federation.